LinhPham123/Cloud-Based-Nonce-Discovery/README.md

 ## Scripts
 - “interact.py” is the main script to be execute on the local machine.
 - “pow.py” is the script running the proof of work, and will be sent to the cloud and executed by the instances.
-- “scram.py” is an emergency stop which will terminate all the EC2 instances, plus deleting the S3 bucket if required.
+-  Executing “scram.py” will terminate all the EC2 instances, plus deleting the S3 bucket if required.

 ## Dependencies Needed on Local Machine
 - Python3